 A number of full and partial scholarships are awarded to entering first-year students.
-The Financial Aid Committee endeavors to use the available funds to attract students who will enhance the SMU Dedman School of Law with their academic achievement and potential and life experiences.
+The Scholarship Committee endeavors to use the available funds to attract students who will enhance the SMU Dedman School of Law with their academic achievement and potential and life experiences.

 Applications completed by the regular decision deadline will automatically be considered for academic scholarships.
 Scholarships for full-time students typically are awarded on the basis of an outstanding undergraduate record and a strong performance on the LSAT.

 In addition, because we believe that a broad spectrum of viewpoints enhances our educational environment, we also award academic scholarships to any student whose experiences, accomplishments, or background suggest that his or her perspective will enhance or diversify the learning atmosphere at SMU.
 To be considered for an academic scholarship that is awarded on the basis of your experiences, accomplishments or background, you must complete the optional question on the application for admission.
 If you are awarded an academic scholarship, we will notify you with your admission decision, or shortly after you have been admitted.

 There are also several scholarships awarded by private foundations.
 Approximately three students per entering class are awarded the prestigious Hutchison Scholarship.
 This scholarship covers the full cost of tuition and fees.
 One student per year is awarded the Thomas.
 W. Luce, III Centennial Dedman Law Scholars Program at SMU Scholarship.
 This scholarship also covers the full cost of tuition and fees.

 A separate scholarship application is not required to recieve the Hutchison Scholarship

 or the Luce Scholarship